Tomato vs DD-WRT in 2023: Which Router Firmware Is Better?

 - Excellent OpenVPN compatibility

-- Not as many network configuration options as DD-WRT
+- Fewer network configuration options

 For starters, it’s important to know that there are many different versions of the Tomato firmware and each one offers different sets of features, with some even being developed for special use cases.
 The version of Tomato you use will partially depend on which model of router you have.